OpenCMISS/website/README.md

 Editing the website interactively
 --------------------

 The build script also supports an interactive editing mode, which allows you to edit the source of the website and see the changes in a browser.
-To run the build script in this way, do steps 1 to 3 outlined in [Building the website](building-the-website).
+To run the build script in this way, do steps 1 to 3 outlined in Building the website section above.
 Then, run

    ```
    SITE_URL=[URL] make debug